what it’s like to be a woman

 But, it’s been a journey to get here.
 You see, he’s not my first husband; he’s my third.
 And I don’t admit this out loud, because of my shame.

-As women, we carry shame.
-And this shame erodes our confidence.
-When our confidence is low, we can’t become everything we are destined to be.
-Fear of experiencing shame keeps us quiet.
+As a woman, I carry shame.
+And this shame erodes my confidence.
+When my confidence is low, I can’t become everything I am destined to be.
+Fear of experiencing shame keeps me quiet.
 I deal with shame every day.
 I know you do too.

-There is shame around our appearance.
-There is shame around our sexuality.
-There is shame in how many times we’ve been married.
+There is shame around my appearance.
+There is shame around my sexuality.
+There is shame in how many times I’ve been married.

-We are told that we are the weaker sex…that we are not as intelligent…that we are too emotional.
-And that we should be ashamed for wanting more than being a wife and mother.
+I have been told that I am the weaker sex…that I am not as intelligent…that I am too emotional.
+And that I should be ashamed for wanting more than being a wife and mother.

 This persistent message is delivered through the talk and the actions of our culture.